 A number of law school clinical programs across the country teach law students about veterans law and how to handle VA benefit claims and appeals.
 Part of the mission of The Veterans Consortium Pro Bono Program is to encourage and facilitate pro bono representation of veterans, their loved ones, and their surviving family members through these law school clinical programs.
-We support these law clinic partners by providing “Clinic-in-a-Box” materials, by training clinical professors and participating law students, by providing them with screened pro bono cases from The Veterans Consortium Pro Bono Program, plus mentoring support and some grant opportunities (please see below for information about grants).
+We support these law clinic partners by training clinical professors and participating law students, by providing them with screened pro bono cases from The Veterans Consortium Pro Bono Program, plus mentoring support.

 The training provided by The Veterans Consortium comes through a free day-long seminar which teaches attendees about veterans law and effective representation at the U.S. Court of Appeals for Veterans Claims (CAVC).